project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/install_sbbackend.md

 The purpose of this section is to assist you:

-  - With installing the Sunbird backend on your local machine
+  - with the installation of Sunbird backend on your local machine

-Also, if you are interested in Testing:

-  - Sunbird backend services
+  - in testing Sunbird backend services and API workflows
-  - API workflows

 ## Sunbird Backend Services

 To set up the Sunbird Back-end services, follow the steps chronologically:

 1. Setup

+    a.
+Cassandra
+    b.
+Elastic Search
+    c.
+Keycloak

 2. Configure back-end service stack

 ### Setup